Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: : Large Language Model in Event Prediction

+In this phase, our framework scores each proposed event $(t,k)$ based on the compatibility with its retrieved evidence $\vec{e}(t,k)$.
+Precisely, the score is defined to be

-The function $c$ takes as input the proposal $(t, \hat{k})$ and its evidence $\vec{e}$ and then returns a scalar $\in \Real$.
-It measures the compatibility between the proposal and its evidence.
-Intuitively, the evidence can be regarded as the most possible causes for the proposal: a high value of $c$---and thus a high $s_{\text{type}}$---means that this proposal is strongly supported by its retrieved evidence; a low value means that this proposal has no strong evidence even after we have tried our best to search from the history.
-Therefore, when the next event time $t_i$ is known, our framework returns the type proposal $\hat{k}_i^{(m)}$ with the highest score $s_{\text{type}}(t_i, \hat{k}_i^{(m)})$ as its final prediction of event type.
-This is illustrated in the right part of \cref{fig:overview}.
+The function $c$ takes as input the proposed event $(t, {k})$ as well as its evidence $\vec{e}(t,k)$, and returns a scalar $\in \Real$.
+A high value of $c$ means that this proposal is strongly supported by its retrieved evidence, and thus is more likely to be an actual event at time $t$; a low value means that this proposal has no strong evidence even after we have tried our best to search from the history.